Doris Taylor

+Co-Founder of Organamet Bio, Inc.

 Biography

 Taylor was born in San Francisco and lived in Germany with her parents and two siblings, where her father was in the military.
 When Taylor was 6 years old, her father was diagnosed with cancer, and the family moved to Texas to seek medical treatment.
-Experiencing her father's death from cancer, and caring for her brother, who has schizophrenia, led her to a career in medical research.
+Experiencing her father's death from cancer, and caring for her brother, who had schizophrenia, led her to a career in medical research.

 Taylor earned her B.S. from Mississippi University for Women in Biology and Physical Sciences and earned her PhD in Pharmacology from the University of Texas Southwestern Medical Center, Dallas, Texas.
 She did her post-doctoral studies at Albert Einstein College of Medicine in the Bronx, New York, where she first worked with tissue engineering, growing heart muscle cells in the laboratory.

 She was on the faculty of Duke University from 1991 to 2007, on the faculty of the University of Minnesota from 2003 to 2012, and was with the Texas Heart Institute from 2012 to 2020.
-As of 2014 she retains an adjunct professor role at University of Minnesota and is an adjunct professor at Texas A&M University until 2020.
+As of 2014 she retains an adjunct professor role at University of Minnesota and was an adjunct professor at Texas A&M University until 2020.